Bank Restriction Act 1797

-Reasons for restricting
+Background

 Before restriction suspended the currency's gold standard, an increasing number of people were trading their banknotes for gold.
 This, combined with the overprinting of banknotes, meant the Bank of England's gold reserves were shrinking quickly.
 The timing of the act, which had been under consideration for a few months owing to runs on banks in Newcastle-upon-Tyne, Sunderland, and Durham that had in turn requested monetary support from the Bank of England, was the invasion of Britain on 22–24 February 1797 by French forces in Fishguard.
 When news of this event, now known as the Battle of Fishguard, became known in London, a much greater run on the Bank of England itself was feared, had a large number of holders of banknotes attempted to convert them into gold when bullion reserves already were heavily reduced.
-However, because the total face value of the notes in circulation was almost exactly twice the actual gold reserves held (£10,865,050 of notes, compared to £5,322,010 in bullion), this would have bankrupted the Bank, and Parliament decided to suspend these "specie payments" with immediate effect; this suspension was renewed annually until 1821.
+However, because the total face value of the notes in circulation was almost twice the gold reserves held (£10,865,050 of notes, compared to £5,322,010 in bullion), this would have bankrupted the Bank, and Parliament decided to suspend specie payments with immediate effect; this suspension was renewed annually until 1821.